 Before and between these trips, I completed a number of smaller ones, including the Appalachian Trail, Colorado Trail, John Muir Trail, and Hayduke Trail.

-Skurka has been named “Adventurer of the Year” by both Outside and National Geographic Adventure, as well as “Person of the Year” by Backpacker.
-National Geographic described him as “a superman among trekkers” and “one of the best traveled and fastest hikers on the planet.”
-He has been featured by The New York Times, The Wall Street Journal, Fox News Channel, National Public Radio and dozens of local media outlets.
+For these trips, I was named “Adventurer of the Year” by both Outside and National Geographic, as well as “Person of the Year” by Backpacker.
+National Geographic described me as “a superman among trekkers” and “one of the best traveled and fastest hikers on the planet.”

-In the process of trying to travel mega distances over rugged terrain in relatively short periods of time, and also trying to somehow enjoy that experience, Skurka helped to define light-and-fast backcountry travel.
-His typical 3-season pack cumulatively weighs between 8 and 10 pounds, sans food and water; and he regularly logs 30+ miles per day, even off-trail.
+In the process of covering mega distances over rugged terrain in relatively short periods of time, while also trying to enjoy the experience, I helped to define modern light-and-fast backcountry travel.
+My typical 3-season kit weighed between 8 and 10 pounds, sans food and water; and I regularly logged 30+ miles per day.